newtoallofthis123/IJ-Cam/README.md

 You are free to tinker with the index.html as much as you want to change the ui.
 The theme is Dark by deflaut, but if you want a light theme, replace the index.html with the index.html in the build_assets folder.

-This is IJ-Cam 1.1.1 Hence there is no compiled executable you can run.
+The executable file by deflaut installs IJ-Cam in C:\Program Files (x86)\IJ-Cam This is IJ-Cam 1.1.1 Hence there is no compiled executable you can run.
 Hence to start IJ-Cam, you can run the already included